2020 Nova Scotia attacks: Initial police response

 When the first three RCMP officers arrived on the scene at 22:26, they slowly entered the neighbourhood on foot, eventually finding some of the victims.
 Police said many had died while trying to escape flames or to help other victims.
 Some of the victims were not discovered until many hours later.
 One officer reported by radio that they could not locate the shooter and that "it's very bad, what's going on down here".
 The Fifth Estate reported that the first responding officers were "overwhelmed" and called for assistance in locating or engaging the shooter.

 First responders also found the neighbours whom Wortman shot at, who identified him by name and said he had gone towards the beach.
 They noted that there was another unmapped exit from the neighbourhood.
 They told the officers that Wortman was wearing a uniform and was driving in a replica police vehicle, which was also previously reported by several 9-1-1 calls.

 At 23:32, the RCMP posted a tweet saying it was dealing with a "firearms complaint"; it asked residents of the Portapique area to stay inside with their doors locked, as officers set up a search perimeter of 2 km.
 Overnight, there was still confusion as to whether Wortman had been apprehended and if he was the driver of the apparent police car.
 At the time, the RCMP was unable to use a helicopter to assist in the manhunt because their only Atlantic-based helicopter was unavailable due to routine maintenance.

 The RCMP later determined that Wortman had left Portapique at around 22:45, 19 minutes after police first responded, by taking a dirt road along a blueberry field, which the officers had not blocked off.
 After escaping, he spent the night parked behind a welding shop in the Debert area, about 26 km east of Portapique.
 There, he left behind police equipment and gun-related items in a ditch on the property of a resident he knew.
 At some point later, the RCMP's Emergency Response Team responded to the Portapique attacks.
-Before then, residents reported seeing little to no law enforcement presence in the area, despite seeing fires and making 9-1-1 calls to report gunshots.
+Before then, residents reported seeing little to no law enforcement presence in the area, despite making 9-1-1 calls to report fires and gunshots.